d-kleine/d-kleine/README.md

 ┌──────────────────────────────────────────────────────────────────────────────┐
 │ Command Prompt - C:\Users\d-kleine                                           │
 ├──────────────────────────────────────────────────────────────────────────────┤
-│ Work and Organizational Psychologist with experience as a Data Scientist     │ │ specialized in Machine Learning, Deep Learning, and MLOps.
-Passionate        │ │ about automating processes and improving workflows through innovative,       │ │ customer-centric AI solutions.
-Purpose driven and always eager to learn      │ │ new things.                                                                  │ └──────────────────────────────────────────────────────────────────────────────┘ .
+│ Work and Organizational Psychologist with experience as a Full-Stack         │ │ Data Scientist specialized in Machine Learning, Deep Learning, and MLOps.    │ │ Passionate about automating processes and improving workflows through        │ │ innovative, customer-centric AI solutions.
+Purpose driven and always         │ │ eager to learn new things.                                                   │ └──────────────────────────────────────────────────────────────────────────────┘ .
 ├── README.md